giulianopz/programming/src/intro.md

 # Introduction

-This is just a raw list of good links, organized by topic, I keep collecting while I progress as a software programmer.
-I use it to have a personal log of the best resources I discover wandering in the web.
+This is a raw list of concepts, tools, etc. provided with good links and organized by topic, I keep collecting as I progress as a software programmer.
+I use it to have a personal log of the best resources I discover while wandering the web.

 Ideally, these links describe a learning path to get into programming, with a strong focus on backend and Java, which is just the typical entry-point programming language for many people in enterprise software development.